mouthful/ASE-pair-project/README.md

 ## step1: *Output the top N most frequently occurring English words in a single file*
 ### Usages:

-	python wf.py -f <file> : Output all non-repeating words in the file
+	python wf.py -f <path> : Output all non-repeating words in the file
 	python wf.py -d <directory> : Specify the file directory ,and perform the same operation for each file in the directory
 	python wf.py -d -s <directory> :Recursively traverse all subdirectories under the directory python wf.py [-f|-d][-s][-n] : Output only the top <num> items. (default: n=10)